 Contribution to cross-section projects

-Red list and checklist of the German earthworm species (Lumbricidae et Criodrilidae)
+Red list and complete species list of earthworms (Lumbricidae et Criodrilidae) of Germany

-This work was part of the project “Preparation of the Red Lists 2020” carried out at the FU Berlin on behalf of the Federal Agency for Nature Conservation (BfN).
-The aim of the project was to improve the methods used for red list preparation.
-Since so far there was no red list on German earthworms (Lumbricidae) and the number of species occurring in Germany was easily manageable a red list was prepared using and testing the methods and aids of the BfN (in press).
+At the Free University of Berlin, the project “Creation of Red Lists 2020 – Preparatory Phase (FKZ 3511 861100)” was carried out on behalf of the Federal Agency for Nature Conservation (BfN).
+The aim of the project was to optimise the methods used to compile Red Lists.
+Since there was no Red List of Germany’s lumbricides until 2016 and the number of species was manageable, a Red List was compiled (in print) using the BfN’s methodology and tools, using this group of animals as an example.